Skip to content

 A herniated disc often isn’t caused by a single, dramatic event.
 More frequently, it’s the result of gradual wear and tear on the spine, a process known as disc degeneration.
 As we age, our spinal discs naturally lose some of their water content, which makes them less flexible and more prone to tearing.
 However, a specific movement can be the final straw.
 Lifting a heavy object improperly, especially while twisting your body, is a common trigger.
 A sudden strain from a fall or an impact from an auto accident can also cause a disc to herniate.
 Other risk factors include having a physically demanding job, being overweight, or leading a sedentary lifestyle, as weak core muscles offer less support for your spine.

-How a Herniated Disc Can Impact Your Life
+How a Bulging Disc Can Affect Your Daily Life

 A herniated disc isn't just a source of back pain; it can ripple through every part of your day.
 From the moment you get out of bed to trying to get comfortable at night, the constant discomfort can be draining.
 It can make you feel older than you are and force you to miss out on activities you love.
 Understanding how a herniated disc affects your body is the first step toward finding a path back to feeling like yourself again.
 It’s about more than just managing pain; it’s about reclaiming your quality of life, one step at a time.